motion/orbit/next.md

   * linking notes to calendar meetings -- startups do this, could be simple
     * http://www.shellyapps.com.au/ see "our vision"

-- triage
-  * db not found fix for websql driver

 small polish

 * design